Doctor working with a spine graphic

 Most people can go home the day after the surgery.
 You should plan to have someone give you a ride home.

-You may resume your normal diet unless your healthcare provider advises you differently.
+You may resume your normal diet unless your healthcare provider tells you differently.

 Ask your healthcare team how to keep the incisions clean.
 Avoid soaking in the tub or going swimming for 2 weeks.

 You can probably do your normal activities after the surgery.
-But, you may need to take it easy at first.
+But you may need to take it easy at first.
 No heavy lifting or vigorous exercises until your body has healed.

 Next steps

-Before you agree to the test or the procedure make sure you know:
+Before you agree to the test or procedure make sure you know:

 • The name of the test or procedure